 Inline embedding requires you have a base64 string — a type of encoding scheme — of your image.
 But with that encoded string, you can simply embed your image into your email through a standard HTML tag and be done.
 No deep dives into MIME or code are required.

 While inline embedding is simpler to achieve and requires less deep dive into MIME and application code, it can really increase the size of emails especially if you use more than one image.
-It is most likely blocked by default in many webmail service and is blocked completely in Outlook.
+It is most likely blocked by default in many webmail services and is blocked completely in Outlook.

 3. Linked images